SixSq/old.sixsq.github.com/_jobs/2019-01-14-operations.md

 - Excellent spoken and written English
 - French fluency would be an advantage

 Selection Process
 ----

 Interested?
-Apply now by sending your CV, motivation letter and names of 3 references to [jobs@sixsq.com](mailto:jobs@sixsq.com?subject=job%20application).
+Apply now by sending your CV, motivation letter, salary expectations, and names of 3 references to [jobs@sixsq.com](mailto:jobs@sixsq.com?subject=job%20application).

-Or know someone who could do this?
-Share this position with a friend.

 More Information